MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

     1. Select the navigation menu in the upper-left and select **Users** and **Active users** from below it.

-    2. In the Active users list, search and select **Joni Sherman**, to open the right-side settings pane.
+    2. In the Active user's list, search and select **Joni Sherman**, to open the right-side settings pane.

     3. In the settings below the Account tab, scroll to **Roles** and select **Manage roles** below.

     4. On the **Manage admin roles** pane, select **Admin center access** and scroll down to expand **Show all by category** to reveal all available roles.

     5. Select **Teams Administrator** checkbox then select **Save changes**.
 You will see the message **Admin roles updated** on the upper part of the pane to confirm the update.
-Close the **Manage admin roles** pane by clicking the X button on the top right-side of the pane.
+Close the **Manage admin roles** pane by clicking the X button on the top right side of the pane.

 3. To assign **Teams device admin** role to **Patti Fernandez**